Logo

 Native inventory, order management, WMS, manufacturing, CRM, ecommerce

-Limited; relies on integrations for operational systems
+Limited; relies on integrations

 CRM